 You can find so many types of wire brushes used for grill cleaning on the market today.
 Find the one that works best for you and use it to scrape all of the remaining chunks of food in your grate.
 There are also different cleaning solutions alongside those grill brushes which can assist you further in cleaning your grill grate.

-When cleaning cast iron grill grate, you can use water and apple cider vinegar for sanitizing.
+When cleaning a cast iron grill grate, you can use a combination of water and apple cider vinegar to sanitize.
 Repeat until you can get most of the remaining chunks of food off of the grate.